The specs of the sought-after Nikon D7200 have been leaked on the web and the rumor mill is claiming that the DSLR camera could also be called D9300.

 The upcoming DX-format camera could be called Nikon D9300

 As stated above, the DSLR could be named Nikon D9300.
-This name has been mentioned a couple of times before, but in the form of the D300S successor.
+This name has been mentioned

 The leaked specs list does not sound like it would suit the D300S replacement, so the rumor mill is speculating once again that this series has been “killed” with the D7000 series taking its place.